An Invitation to Apply for the Position of

-- Employees at Coney Island Prep are provided with a generous salary.
-Our salaries are highly competitive, set through a lens of equity, and based on an individual’s skills and experiences relevant to the role.
-Starting teachers salaries range from $67,500-$92,500, based on experience.
+- Our salaries are highly competitive, set through a lens of equity, and based on an individual’s skills and experiences relevant to the role.
+Starting salaries range from $80,000-$85,000, based on experience.

-- Teachers are provided with a MacBook Air and access to all the necessary technology, resources, and hugs needed to succeed in the classroom.
+- Staff are provided with a MacBook Air and access to all the necessary technology and resources needed to succeed.

 Are you “All In?”
-Our school year starts August 2022.
+Our Operations roles start in August 2022.
 To apply, head to our Careers Page!